cultural-impact-of-warfare

 Siege Engines and Assault Machinery

 Battering rams were often mounted on wheeled frames covered with wet hides to resist fire arrows.
 To protect the ram crew, engineers built "tortoise-shell" sheds (wuzhuang che)—movable shelters of thick planks and hide.
-For vertical assault, siege towers (sometimes called "cloud ladders" or "wooden dragons") were constructed on site.
+For vertical assault, siege towers (sometimes called "cloud ladders" or "wooden dragons" or linchong) were constructed on site.
 These towers, built to match the height of the enemy walls, allowed archers to suppress defenders while assault troops crossed a drawbridge onto the parapet.
+The largest recorded examples could hold over a hundred soldiers and required hundreds of laborers to move into position.

 Mining and Tunneling